airnativeextensions/nativeextensions-documentation/docs/adverts/mediation/facebookaudience.md

 # Signing your iOS application

+>
+> If you are using AIR from Harman, this should no longer be required with the latest release.
+Only perform these steps if you are having issues installing an application once you added the Frameworks.
+>

 With AIR 27 Adobe partially added the ability to use dynamic frameworks in your iOS application, which works fine with frameworks you control however still has issues with third party frameworks.